njeriw/Data-Science-Portfolio/CybersecurityThreatDetection/README.md

 </details>

 ### Introduction
-This repository presents a deep learning solution for Cyber Threat Detection.
+This project presents a deep learning solution for Cyber Threat Detection.

 In today's evolving digital landscape, organizations face an escalating barrage of sophisticated cyber threats, from malware and phishing to denial-of-service attacks.
 This project addresses this challenge by leveraging the power of deep learning to identify malicious activities proactively.